 Many executives who understand the value of thought leadership struggle to secure the internal resources and time to pursue it systematically.
 The business case requires translating visibility into financial outcomes the board already tracks.

-Revenue linkage: The Edelman-LinkedIn research found 79% of decision-makers say they advocate for a vendor internally after reading strong thought leadership.
-For companies with complex sales cycles, internal advocacy from the buyer side is the difference between a won deal and a lost one.
-Quantify your current close rates and calculate what a 15% improvement in internal champion activation would mean in revenue terms.
+Revenue linkage: The Edelman-LinkedIn research found 79% of hidden decision-makers say they are more likely to advocate for a vendor internally when that vendor consistently produces high-quality thought leadership.
+For companies with complex sales cycles, internal advocacy from the buyer side can be the difference between a won deal and a lost one.
+Quantify your current close rates and calculate what an improvement in internal champion activation would mean in revenue terms.

 Cost efficiency: The Content Marketing Institute's 2025 research found 49% of marketers can directly attribute revenue to content, and 87% report increased brand awareness.
 Compare the cost of a systematic thought leadership program against the cost of equivalent awareness generated through paid channels.